VioletHarmon2002/MyFirstRobot/docs/database.md

 ### For End Users

-- A database named my_first_robot is ready to store data about a robot dog.
-- It includes a table called robot_data that keeps track of:
+**Database Overview:** A database named my_first_robot is ready to store data about a robot dog.
+This database includes a table called robots, which stores the following information:

-    - id: A unique number for each entry.
+- id: A unique number for each robot entry.
-    - uuid: MAC address of each robot.
+- uuid: A unique identifier for the robot, namely its MAC address.
-    - name: The robot’s name.
+- name: The name of the robot.
-    - uptime: How long the robot has been active.
+- uptime: How long the robot has been active in hours.

-The database can accessed through phpMyAdmin at: http://localhost:8081

-If you need to add or update data, phpMyAdmin provides an interface to manage the database without requiring advanced technical skills.